adamldoyle/react-aws-auth-redux-slice/README.md

 1. `yarn add @adamldoyle/react-aws-auth-redux-slice`
 2. Build auth slice using `buildAuthSlice` which returns `authSlice`, `authSelectors`, `AuthInjector`
-3. Nest `AuthInjector` within `AuthContextProvider` (from [@adamldoyle/react-aws-auth-context](https://github.com/adamldoyle/react-aws-auth-context)) and containing the rest of your application component heirarchy
+3. Nest `AuthInjector` within `AuthContextProvider` (from [@adamldoyle/react-aws-auth-context-core](https://github.com/adamldoyle/react-aws-auth-context-core) or a related component library) and containing the rest of your application component heirarchy
 4. Use selectors provided by `authSelectors` to select session/profile information as necessary

 ## Examples